KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   registerRootAppElmCB : function</h5>
 The launchApp() callback hook that registers the supplied rootapplication element to the specific React framework used in the app.
-Because this registration is accomplished by app-specific code,feature-u can operate in any of the React flavors, such as: ReactWeb, React Native, Expo, etc. (see: **React Registration**).**NOTE on rootAppElm:**- Typically the supplied rootAppElm will have definition, based on  the Aspects and Features that are in use.
+Because this registration is accomplished by app-specific code,feature-u can operate in any of the React platforms, such as: ReactWeb, React Native, Expo, etc. (see: **React Registration**).**NOTE on rootAppElm:**- Typically the supplied rootAppElm will have definition, based on  the Aspects and Features that are in use.
 In this case, it is the  responsibility of this callback to register this content in  some way (either directly or indirectly).- However, there are atypical isolated cases where the supplied  rootAppElm can be null.
 This can happen when the app chooses NOT  to use Aspects/Features that inject any UI content.
 In this case,  the callback is free to register it's own content.
 Please refer to the user documentation for more details andcomplete examples.

 | Param | Type | Description |